1. What is the purpose of hydraulic calculation?

 4. Hydraulic Calculation Software Programs:

-In the earlier days, the hydraulic calculation has been performed in excel-based calculation sheets.
+In the earlier days, hydraulic calculation has been performed in excel-based calculation sheets.
 But nowadays, various software has been developed for error-free hydraulic calculations.
 These software programs also save man-hours and perform the calculation faster.
 Common Hydraulic calculation software programs that are used widely among the EPC industries are:

 - HRS System,